 Many people observe fast on this special day, sing songs, and take her blessings so that our lives are filled with purity calmness, and happiness forever.

 In many northern Indian cities located on the banks of the river Ganga like Varanasi, Allahabad, Patna, and Haridwar, the devotees as part of the ritual offer prayers and take a holy dip in the river.

 Tulsi is more precious than all the material possessions

 According to folklore, there is another story of Lord Krishna Tulabharam and Tulsi.

-Satyabhama, another queen of Lord Krishna, prides herself about the love Krishna has for her and her grasp over his heart.
-On the other hand, Rukmini, Lord Krishan’s first wife is devoted and humble in her service of her Lord.
+Satyabhama, another queen of Lord Krishna, prides herself on the love Krishna has for her and her grasp over his heart.
+On the other hand, Rukmini, Lord Krishan’s first wife is devoted and humble in her service to her Lord.

 On one occasion, the sage Narada Muni arrived in Dwaraka, the place of residence of Lord Krishna.
 In the course of the conversation, Narada hints to Satyabhama that Krishna loves Rukmini more than her.
 The angry, Satyabhama challenges Narada to prove it.
 Narada tricks Satyabhama into accepting a Tulabharam challenge, a practice of weighing a person against precious jewelry and ornaments.